FARUQI03/FARUQI03/README.md

 # 👨‍💻 Ahmad Faruqi - Web Developer

 ### 🌟 About Me
 Hi there!
 I’m Ahmad Faruqi, a Web Developer and IT Specialist based in Kuala Terengganu, Malaysia.
 I specialize in building full-stack applications, managing databases, and keeping complex legacy systems running smoothly.
-Outside of tech, I'm active in fitness and visual arts—blending technical discipline with creative execution.
+Outside of tech, I'm active in fitness and visual arts blending technical discipline with creative execution.

 ---